0tv0renakniga/ds_masters/dsc_207/module_1/mod_1_quiz.md

 ✅ Discuss the ethical implications of working with data
 ⬜ Describe the key steps in the process of conducting data science
 ⬜ Learn advanced machine learning techniques

+<strong>Explanation:</strong>
+The course focuses on practical Python skills for data visualization, manipulation, and analysis, as well as ethical considerations in data science.
+It appears to be an applied course rather than one focused on theoretical processes or advanced machine learning.
 </details>

-**Explanation:** The course focuses on practical Python skills for data visualization, manipulation, and analysis, as well as ethical considerations in data science.
-It appears to be an applied course rather than one focused on theoretical processes or advanced machine learning.

 ## Question 3
 **Veracity in 5V's of big data refers to**